There are a range of official warnings and natural warning signs to be aware of in case flooding affects you in future.

 A Flood Warning is issued by the Bureau of Meteorology when flooding is expected to occur or is happening.
 Flood Warnings provide a predicted flood level and time at which a river will reach that level.
 Flood Warnings are issued in relation to flood gauges which are situated at a certain point on a river.
 Flood Warnings may contain observed, peak or predicted river heights.

-NSW SES Flood Bulletins
+NSW SES Flood Warnings

 You should try to seek shelter with family or friends well away from flood impacted areas.
 In larger floods, evacuation centres may be established to help people affected by the flooding.